18F/cv_faq/_content/protect-yourself/what-to-do-if-exposed-to-contaminated-hand-sanitizer.md

 FDA encourages health care professionals, consumers and patients to report adverse events or quality problems experienced with the use of hand sanitizers to FDA’s [MedWatch Adverse Event Reporting program](https://www.fda.gov/safety/medwatch-fda-safety-information-and-adverse-event-reporting-program) (please provide the agency with as much information as possible to identify the product):
-Complete and submit the report [online](https://www.accessdata.fda.gov/scripts/medwatch/index.cfm); or Download and complete the [form](https://www.fda.gov/media/85598/download), then submit it via fax at 1-800-FDA-0178.
+Complete and submit the report [online](https://www.accessdata.fda.gov/scripts/medwatch/index.cfm); or Download and complete the [form](https://www.fda.gov/media/85598/download) (PDF), then submit it via fax at 1-800-FDA-0178.